Invoice Factoring in Michigan

 Some of these companies offer fixed rates as low as 1.5% on invoice factoring for the trucking industry (good for 90 days).
 You won’t find this with most factoring companies in Michigan or around the country.
 Others unite the capital resources of traditional banking with invoice factoring to service a wide array of commercial customers.

-There are other factoring companies that contain smaller ‘offices’ around Michigan.
-We typically, prefer factors that are headquartered in the state since they understand the industry and are connected to resources that can serve their customers the best.
+There are other factoring companies that have operations or contain smaller ‘offices’ around Michigan.
+These include Riviera Finance, Fleet One factoring, Bluevine and Fundbox.
+We typically, prefer a factoring company that are headquartered in the state since they understand the industry and are connected to resources that can serve their customers the best.
 These three companies are all headquartered in Michigan and are members of the industry’s main trade association, the IFA.

 If your business doesn’t qualify for a bank loan or small business line of credit, consider factoring invoices.
 Factoring involves the sale of outstanding invoices to a third party (the aptly-named invoice factoring company)at a discount to their face value.